BIC-Illinois/freesurfer-8.1.0-app/README.md

 Obtain a [Freesurfer license](https://surfer.nmr.mgh.harvard.edu/fswiki/License) if you do not yet have one from the 2025 calendar year.
 Place a copy of this file in this repository's folder.

+Download a copy of the corrected [recon-all-clinical.sh script](https://github.com/freesurfer/freesurfer/blob/dev/recon_all_clinical/recon-all-clinical.sh) and place in this repository's folder.

 ## Build

 ```sh